Fritz Jean: Professional life

 Jean spent several years (1987–91) at the Université d'Etat d'Haïti (UEH) in Port-au-Prince as a professor and consultant before moving on to general economic consulting work in the Haitian public and private sectors.
 In 1996 he was named vice-governor of the Banque de la République d'Haïti, a post he held for two years.
-In February 1998, under the René Préval government, he was named governor of Haiti's central bank where he remained in office until August 2001.
+In February 1998, under the René Préval government, he was named governor of Bank of the Republic of Haiti, Haiti's central bank where he remained in office until August 2001.

-Later on, between 2005–09 he was dean of the Faculty of Social Sciences, Economics and Political science at the Université Notre Dame d'Haïti.
+Later on, between 2005 and 2009 he was dean of the Faculty of Social Sciences, Economics and Political science at the Université Notre Dame d'Haïti.
 Passionate about the future of the Haitian youth, Jean also served as president of YMCA-Haiti from 2007 until 2010.
 Jean speaks Haitian Creole, French and English fluently.

-Fritz Jean is also a founding member of the Haitian Stock Exchange.
-On February 25, 2016, he was nominated as the interim Prime Minister of Haiti.
+Jean is also a founding member of the Haitian Stock Exchange.
+On February 25, 2016, he was nominated as the interim prime minister of Haiti.

-On March 20, 2016, the lower house of the chamber of deputies of Haiti's parliament rejected the general policy of Fritz Jean.
+On March 20, 2016, the lower house of the chamber of deputies of Haiti's parliament rejected the general policy of Jean.
 He did not receive the confidence vote by the majority of deputies.

-The next day, Enex Jean-Charles was chosen to replace Fritz Jean as the new Prime minister of Haiti.
+The next day, Enex Jean-Charles was chosen to replace Jean as the new prime minister of Haiti.